 The Secura allows for four different uses: hot milk, hot/froth, hot chocolate, and cold froth.
 You can reach these different objectives with a simple change of the whisk (from heating to frothing) and by using the single button on the front to cycle through modes.
 Nothing to overcomplicate or screw up.

 If you liked the previous version of the Secura (3-in-1) but wished for more capacity, you’ll be pleased to learn that the updated model has 250 ml capacity, which doubles the previous one.

 This frother was designed for performance all around.
 The carafe has a proper spout for pouring.
 The jug is removable and easy to clean, and the extra whisk stores under the base magnetically.

 PowerLix Handheld — The Best Battery Operated Milk Frother

-When you need frothy milk in a hurry, and you don’t want to be limited by inconvenient power cords, you should turn to the PowerLix Handheld.
+When you need frothy milk in a hurry, and you don’t want to be limited by inconvenient power cords, you should turn to the PowerLix Handheld milk frother.
 This little battery-operated frother will feel like a magic wand in your hand once you use it to whip up amazing foam in just seconds.

-Despite its 19000 rpms, the frother is quiet and doesn’t just create a bubble bath in your milk.
+Despite its 19000 rpms, this handheld milk frother is quiet and doesn’t just create a bubble bath in your milk.
 The convenient top button is easy to operate, and you’ll love that it takes less than half a minute to go from milk to foam.

 Of course, it doesn’t add any heat, so you’ll have to take care of that part.
 PowerLix is perfect for the travelling coffee connoisseur, but it also fits perfectly into a home kitchen with its beautiful stand.